 It’s a city to set up a base camp when you come to the Peruvian mountains to expand your boundaries.
 While trekking, mountaineering, cycling and fighting altitude sickness.

 The valley is tested by power of nature every year with really catastrophic outcomes almost every 30 years.
 This region is a place where nature makes decisions.
-No money in the world will protect this valley against nature.

 History of Huaraz and the region